Ajhad1/Zendesk-Customizations/Web-Widget/Hide-Field-Labels/README.md

 ```
         /* hides stupid description label */
         // the div:nth-child(?) will change based on how many fields you have change the number to match your field
+        // inspect using developer tools to get the correct identifier
         /*
         #Embed > div > div > div > form > div > div.sc-cpmKsF.fvnioU > div:nth-child(8) > div > label {
           display: none;